D. Summers Clarke, II

 Prior to joining Barnwell Whaley, Ms. Clarke clerked for the Honorable C. Weston Houck, United States District Judge for the District of South Carolina in Charleston and practiced as an associate with a Charleston firm.

 Summers is admitted to the South Carolina Supreme Court, the United States District Court for the District of South Carolina, and the United States Court of Appeals for the Fourth Circuit.
 She is a member of the Defense Research Institute, the Charleston County Bar and the South Carolina Bar Association, where she is a member of the Young Lawyers Division.
 She completed the trial academy of the South Carolina Defense Trial Attorneys’ Association, where she is a member.
-Summers is recognized as a 2016 South Carolina Super Lawyers Rising Stars where she is listed as a Top Rated Civil Litigation Attorney.
+In both 2016 and 2017, Summers has been recognized as a South Carolina Super Lawyers Rising Star where she is listed as a Top Rated Civil Litigation Attorney.

 Summers is active in her community as a member of the Preservation Society of Charleston, and the Gibbes Art Society, where she is a member of the Board of the Society 1858.

 Defense Research Institute